The first time it happened you were shocked. You did not expect to get hit by the person you loved. Then it happened again.

 How is it that we do not realize when a significant number of the people around us are being abused?

 The answer is in the way these cases are handled.

-There is a pattern to domestic abuse and it is one that is hard to break.
-When a someone gets hit, whether male of female, by the person they love, they excuse the behavior at first.
+There is a pattern of domestic abuse and it is one that is hard to break.
+When someone gets hit, whether male or female, by the person they love, they excuse the behavior at first.

 “They won’t do it again.”

 But most of the time it does happen again.
 And again.

 Sometimes, the cycle of violence goes on for years.
 Too many times, the result is death.